Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Problem formulation

 where $\beta$ is the H\"older exponent of $g_\star$ (which is determined by the smoothness of $\phi_\star$).
 This then demonstrates that the attention model is not susceptible to the curse of dimensionality.
 In particular, we aim to characterize the dependence of the rate on the embedding dimension $d$, the rank $r$ of the interaction matrix, and the number of tokens $N$.

-\subsection{Assumptions on the Data Distribution}
+\subsection{Assumptions on the data distribution}

 We now state the assumptions on the distributions of the input and the noise used throughout this work.
 We do not assume that the $N$ tokens are independent of each other.
-In many natural transformer settings (e.g., when modeling a sentence), dependencies within the sequence are expected.
-Instead, we impose a lighter and more natural requirement on the distribution of the tokens.